-Map1 is now the active view.
+Map1 should now be the active view.

 Copy the boundary layers to the geodatabase

-When you ran the Pairwise Clip tool, you didn't process the boundary layers because you wanted to preserve their territorial integrity.
-However, the boundary layers cover the entire Canterbury region, a larger area than you need.
+When you ran the Clip tool, you didn't process the boundary layers because you wanted to preserve their territorial integrity.
+However, the boundary layers cover the entire Canterbury region, a much larger area than you need.